Vidhya2796/VidhyaSample_164457/readme.md

 #MySampleApp

-This is my sample app created my using tutorial
+This is my sample app created by using tutorial